Judge tosses $128M damages in ‘Bones’ profit dispute

-LOS ANGELES (AP) — A judge has overturned a $128 million punitive damages award to the stars and producers of the long-running Fox TV show “Bones” in a dispute over profits.
+LOS ANGELES (AP) — A judge on Thursday overturned a $128 million punitive damages award to the stars and producers of the long-running Fox TV show “Bones” in a dispute over profits.

-Judge Richard Rico’s order Thursday is a victory for 21st Century Fox.
-The studio calls it a vindication.
+Judge Richard Rico’s decision is a victory for the studio, 21st Century Fox, which called it a vindication.

 The ruling leaves in place a $50 million award for compensatory damages, interest and attorney fees.